 Tags

-Especially in large Teams, we do not alerting (tagging) the entire channel or Team but targeting the message to a smaller group.
-Other members will be able to see the message, but the tags tell them that this message may not concern them.
+Especially in large Teams, we do not recommend alerting or tagging the entire channel or Team but targeting the message to a smaller group.
+Other Team members will be able to see the message, but the tags tell them that this message may not concern all of them.

-You can tag people by typing their name: @name.
-It is also possible to tag the individuals in a specific group (e.g. on-site support, Helpdesk).
+You can tag a person using their name by adding the @ symbol in your message and after it, writing the name of the tagged person without a space (e.g. @Raimo).
+It is also possible to tag the individuals in a specific target group (e.g. on-site support, Helpdesk) based on the tags created for the Team.
 You can manage tags and the related individuals in the Team settings (note that tags are Team-specific).

 Example of tagging a person:

-You can catch the attention of the individuals related to the tag as follows: Type @tag (e.g. @Tukikanava) and the message will be highlighted for the users related to the tag.
+You can catch the attention of the individuals related to the tag as follows: Type @tag (e.g. @ Supportchannel, @First channel) and the users related to the tag will see the message highlighted with a red symbol.

 You can manage tags in the Team settings.
-Click on the three dots next to the Team name and select Manage team (1) or Manage tags (2).
+Click on the three dots next to the Team name and select (1) Manage team or (2) Manage tags.

-The Manage Tags option is the easiest way to view existing tags.
-You can also see Your tags.
+The Manage team > Tags option is the easiest way to view existing tags.
+There you can review (1) Tags assigned to you and (2) Other tags .

-A team administrator can add a new application (App) to a team, (see instructions on this page below).
-Any team member can then add an RSS feed to the channel of their choice.
+A Team administrator can add a new RSS application (RSS app) to a Team (see instructions on this page below).
+Any Team member can then add an RSS feed to the channel of their choice.

 Choose a channel to which you want to add an RSS feed.
-Click on the three dots next to the channel name > Connectors.
+Click (1) on the three dots after the channel and select Manage channel.
 Alternatively, you can open the channel and right-click on the three dots in the upper right corner.
+After this, select (2) Settings and Connectors > Edit

 Fill in the fields:

-- Enter a descriptive name for the RSS feed (for example, HY interruptions)
+• Enter a descriptive name for the RSS feed (for example, HY service breaks).

-Last, you’ll see a view where you can see the connectors added to the channel.
-You can add other connectors from this view.
-Click on the X in the upper right corner to close.
+Last, you'll see a view where you can see the connectors added to the channel.
+You can add other connectors for the channel from this view.
+To close the view, click the X symbol on the title bar.

-You will return to the team channel and a notification will appear informing you that you have added an RSS feed to that channel.
+You will return to the Team channel and a notification will appear informing you that you have added an RSS feed to that channel.
+The service break notifications appear according to the specified frequency (in this example, every 15 minutes).

-You can edit a previously added RSS feed and, if necessary, delete the feed.
+You can edit a previously added RSS feed and, if necessary, delete the feed by selecting Remove

-Click on the three dots next to the channel name > Manage team.
+Click on the three dots next to the Team name >Manage team

 Type rss in the search field.
 Click the RSS box.

-Add the RSS app to your team by choosing Add to a team.
+Add the RSS app to your Team by choosing Add.

 More tips